Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Introduction

 There have been multiple attempts to extend the concept of ESS to asymmetric and bimatrix games.
 Taylor~\cite{Taylor_1979} defined asymmetric ESS as the resilient strategy that fetches more total average payoff---summation of average payoffs of every subpopulation of individuals with distinct role---than what a mutant strategy would do.
-Around the same time, Selten~\cite{Selten1980} and Schuster et al.~\cite{Schuster_1981} proposed that ESS for bimatrix games could be defined either in terms of total average payoff or more strictly, in terms of requiring that average payoffs in every role be more; interestingly, unlike the case of symmetric games, the ESS can not be a mixed strategy in bimatrix games~\cite{Pohley1979,Schuster_1981}.
+Around the same time, Selten~\cite{Selten1980} and Schuster et al.~\cite{Schuster_1981} proposed that ESS for bimatrix games could be defined either in terms of total average payoff or more strictly, by requiring that the average payoffs in every role exceed those of potential mutants.
+Interestingly, unlike in the case of symmetric games, the ESS in bimatrix games cannot be a mixed strategy~\cite{Pohley1979,Schuster_1981,Schuster_1981_3}.
 Consequently, alternative definitions of ESS in asymmetric and bimatrix games were proposed to allow for the mixed ESS concept.
-For instance, Cressman~\cite{cressman_1992,Cressman1996,Cressman_Tao_2014} weakens the aforementioned ESS condition by requiring that average payoff in any one of the role should be more than what corresponding mutant could get.
+For instance, Cressman~\cite{cressman_1992,Cressman1996,Cressman_Tao_2014} weakens the aforementioned ESS condition by requiring that the average payoff in at least one role must exceed what a corresponding mutant could achieve.
 This concept is termed two-species ESS---henceforth abbreviated as 2ESS.
-For bimatrix games, Hofbauer and Sigmund~\cite{hofbauer_book} gave an---what we shall prove in this paper---equivalent definition of ESS, again with a view to allow for emergence of mixed ESS.
+For bimatrix games, Hofbauer and Sigmund~\cite{hofbauer_book} provided an alternative definition of ESS to allow for the emergence of mixed ESS.
 The concept is termed Nash--Pareto pair.

-The push for getting mixed ESS in asymmetric and bimatrix games stems from the fact that the replicator equation~\cite{taylorjonker1978, Cressman_Tao_2014}---the evolutionary dynamics in line with the Darwinian tenet of evolution---possesses asymptotically stable interior fixed points.
-It is naturally desirable that the game-theoretic concept of ESS correspond to such fixed points, in other words, the states of the population.
-Hence, we compare various definitions of ESS and find which one corresponds to asymptotic stability in which cases.
-Most importantly, we find that the connection between 2ESS and its dynamical stability within the paradigm of replicator equation is not as exhaustive and extensive as was claimed earlier in the literature~\cite{SMITH1973,Maynard_Smith1982}.
-Furthermore, we invoke the information-theoretic concept of relative entropy~\cite{kullback1951,Cover2005} and associate deeper meanings to the correspondences established.
+The search for mixed ESS in asymmetric and bimatrix games is motivated by the fact that the replicator equation---an evolutionary dynamics model aligned with Darwinian principles---can exhibit asymptotically stable interior fixed points~\cite{taylorjonker1978, Cressman_Tao_2014}.
+It is naturally desirable that the game-theoretic concept of ESS correspond to such fixed points.